cr1901/teraterm-litex/README.md

 ![GIF of a sample session uploading the LiteX demo firmware via the LiteX BIOS using my Tera Term LiteX plugin.
-I then run the first frame of a demo that prints an 3D donut rendered using ASCII characters.](assets/demo.gif)
+I then run the first frame of a demo that prints a 3D donut rendered using ASCII characters.](assets/demo.gif)

 ## Installation
 There are two installers; the DLL is identical in each except for default